mplewis/src2png/README.md

 I needed high-quality screenshots of syntax-highlighted code snippets for a presentation.

-Chrome is an excellent rendering engine, and there are tons of JS libraries to
+Chrome is an excellent rendering engine, and there are tons of JS libraries that apply syntax highlighting to code.

 **Why did you do this in a headless Chrome browser and dev server?
 Isn't there something simpler?**